jluningp/sml-style-check/README.md

 This section gives instructions on how to add new rules to the style checker.

-The rules style checker's rules can be found in the `checkers/` directory.
+The style checker's rules can be found in the `checkers/` directory.
 Each rule has three components:
 1. A check function.
 This function should return true when presented with an SML/NJ expression AST (the definition of which can be found [here](https://www.smlnj.org/doc/Compiler/pages/ast.html)) that violates the style rule in question, and false otherwise.
 Make sure the check function accounts for Marked, Seq, and FlatAppExp nodes that may be present